rvaiya/keyd/man.md

 Thus the above config can be shortened to:

-	[A]
+	[alt]

 	1 = C-A-f1

-since leftalt and rightalt are already assigned to `layer(A)`.
+since leftalt and rightalt are already assigned to `layer(alt)`.

+Additionally, left hand values which are modifier names are expanded to both associated keycodes.

+E.G
+	control = esc

+is the equivalent of

+	rightcontrol = esc
+	leftcontrol = esc

-Additionally, any set of valid modifiers is also a valid layer.
+Finally any set of valid modifiers is also a valid layer.
 For example, the layer `M-C` corresponds to a layer which behaves like the modifiers meta and control, which means the following:

 	capslock = layer(M-A)

 will cause capslock to behave as meta and alt when held.

 ### Lookup Rules